Ericsson/dataplanebook/src/work/work.rst

 finished, without any interruptions.

-In the context of operating system process scheduling, run-to-completion is a synonym cooperative multitasking, where a thread is never :term:`preempted <Non-preemptable thread>` and runs until it voluntarily gives up the CPU.
+In the context of operating system process scheduling, run-to-completion is a synonym to cooperative multitasking, where a thread is never :term:`preempted <Non-preemptable thread>` and runs until it voluntarily gives up the CPU.
 As outline in the :ref:`Threading` chapter, data plane threads are never supposed to be